nancynaomy/yolo/explanation.md

 5. `.env` – Stores environment variables.
 There’s a sample provided in the repo.
 Rename it and update variables

+### Images used in this project
+Frontend - alpine in staging and serving with nginx

+Backend - both alipine base image in building and running stage.

+MongoDB - used mongo:3.0 for a smaller image.

+all images combined is less than 400mbs

 ### How the Docker setup works

 The `client Dockerfile` uses a multi-stage build: